dumasj/Insight_Project_Sneaker_Classify/README.md

 # Deploy Sneaker Classify [fast.ai](https://www.fast.ai) model with [Render](https://render.com) as Web App

-This repo is used to deploy a [fast.ai](https://github.com/fastai/fastai) model on Render.
+This repo is used to deploy a [fast.ai](https://github.com/fastai/fastai) Sneaker Image Classifier model on Render.
 The Sneaker Classifier app uploads a personal sneaker image and returns it’s dollar value in the sneaker resale market.
 The app described here is up at https://sneaker-collection.onrender.com/.
 Test it with your sneaker images.

 The guide used for production deployment to Render for this repo is at https://course.fast.ai/deployment_render.html.